kingcobra2468/cot/README.md

   - "client number n"
 ```

 As of now, a client service must expose the `/cmd` endpoint for the POST method.
+However, it
+is possible to specify an alternative endpoint by setting the `endpoint` key for a service within
-Arguments will be passed in as JSON as `{args: [...]}` via an arg array in the exact same
+the `cot_sm.yaml` configuration file.
+Arguments will be passed in as JSON as `{args: [...]}` via
-order they were sent by the client number.
-The endpoint must return a response with a message
+an arg array in the exact same order they were sent by the client number.
+The endpoint must return
-defined in the `message` key.
-Optionally, an error can be returned via the `error` key
+a response with a message defined in the `message` key.
+Optionally, an error can be returned via
+the `error` key
 ```json
 {
     "message": "",